 ITS Phylogenetics Tool

-As currently delimited, the Brassicaceae comprise 49 tribes, 321 genera, and 3660 species.
-Of these, 20 genera and 34 species remain to be assigned to tribes.
-These figures differ substantially from those estimated five years ago, in which 25 tribes, 338 genera, and 3709 species were recognized.
-This is summarized in the most recent taxonomic family-wide framework (Al-Shehbaz, 2012).
+As currently delimited, the Brassicaceae comprise 52 tribes, 341 genera, and 3977 species.
+Of these, 11 genera and 19 species remain to be assigned to tribes.
+These figures differ substantially from those estimated five years ago, in which 49 tribes, 321 genera, and 3660 species were recognized, of which 20 genera and 34 species were lacking tribal assignment (Al-Shehbaz, 2012).

-At the moment, all of our phylogenetic visualizations are based on a ”synoptic diagram of phylogenetic relationships“ presented recently (Franzke et al., 2011).
-The version 1.1.9 stage of BrassiBase provides the opportunity to run your own “barcode sequence” (internal transcribed spacers 1 and 2 of nuclear ribosomal DNA, including the 5.8 S gene) against the database.
+BrassiBase provides the opportunity to run your own “ITS barcode sequence” (internal transcribed spacers 1 and 2 of nuclear ribosomal DNA, including the 5.8 S gene) as query against the database.

-The presented results cannot replace any detailed phylogenetic analysis.
-This tool is intended only to provide first hints for subsequent analyses (e.g. ingroup-outgroup comparisons) or the development of comparative experiments including different species.
-It should be kept in mind that the presented trees are based on ITS only, and they are actually not constraint in their topology by evidence given from phylogenetic studies.
-For the pros and cons of ITS in phylogenetic studies please refer to the corresponding BrassiBase introduction (Kiefer et al. 2013).
+A putative phylogenetic position will be indicated.
+However, the presented results cannot replace any detailed phylogenetic analysis!
+This tool is intended only to provide reference points for subsequent own analyses.
+It should be kept in mind that the presented trees are based on ITS sequences only, and they are also not constraint in their topology by evidence given from other phylogenetic studies.
+For the pros and cons of ITS sequences as marker in phylogenetic studies please refer to Kiefer et al. (2014).